jducoeur/jquery-facade/README.md

 The original facade for jQuery -- scala-js-jquery -- was one of the first facades promulgated as Scala.js began to be ready for real use.
-It is more or less complete, but it was written fairly quickly, and the result is that it is pretty loosely typed.
+It is more or less complete, but it was written fairly quickly, and the result is that it is very loosely typed.
 That is, it functions, but it doesn't provide a lot of type support for the compiler and IDE.
 This is mostly because the type-union problem was mostly dealt with by simply defining these parameters as js.Any.
 It is also slightly inaccurate in a few details -- in particular, some facade signatures return T where they should return UndefOr[T], which would cause surprising crashes in Scala.js code when the function returned